Post-Quantum-Mesh/envoy-oqs/README.md

 ### Local Environment Setup

-Note:
+Installation Notes:
+- All installation paths are assuming install directory is /usr/local
+- Commands will likely need to be run as sudo
 - ./configure commands followed by indented parameters (ex: ./configure --prefix=/usr/local) are all one-line commands
-- All installation paths are assuming install directory is /usr/local

 1. Update package manager